Monadnock Building: Restoration and later (1979–present)

 The building Donnell purchased in 1979 had declined badly.
 The Dearborn entrances had been closed in, the ground floor had been "defaced by garish signs", and the brick had been painted and was peeling.
 Inside, the marble wainscoting had been painted over and many of the original oak doors had been replaced with cheaper mahogany.
 The decorative stair rails had been enclosed, and some stairways and corridors had been closed off completely.
 Much of the original mosaic tile had been demolished—some floors were carpeted, others tiled in vinyl or terrazzo.
 Half of the sixteen elevators were still manually operated.
 "It was as if it had been partly updated every ten years throughout its history", said Donnell, "it was never done over in its entirety."

-Donnell, who had studied architecture at Harvard, planned to gut the building and construct a new, modern office complex inside the historic shell.
-Failing to obtain financing for the remodeling, he embarked instead on an incremental, "pay as you go" project to restore the Monadnock to its original condition in painstaking detail.
+Donnell, who had studied architecture at Harvard, embarked on an incremental, "pay as you go" project to restore the Monadnock to its original condition in painstaking detail while the building was still occupied by tenants.
 The project was, according to historian Donald Miller, the most comprehensive skyscraper restoration ever attempted at the time; it took thirteen years to complete.
 Working from original drawings discovered at the Art Institute of Chicago, and two old photographs, Donnell and John Vinci, one of the nation's leading preservation architects, restored the building to its condition when first constructed, before any modernizations, working piecemeal as offices became vacant.